netsurf-browser/netsurf/docs/implementing-new-frontend.md

 than open coding a solution with a linked list as is done here.

-A futher optimisation would be to obtain the set of file descriptors being used (with `fetch_fdset()`) for active fetches allowing for activity based fetch progress instead of the fallback polling method.
+A further optimisation would be to obtain the set of file descriptors being used (with `fetch_fdset()`) for active fetches allowing for activity based fetch progress instead of the fallback polling method.